RobTillaart/Arduino/libraries/CRC/README.md

 - table versions for performance?  (performance - memory discussion)
 - example showing multiple packages of data linked by their CRC.
 - stream version - 4 classes class?
+- setCRC(value) to be able to pick up where one left ?
+- getters, getPolynome() etc?
+-

 #### Exotic CRC's ?